RION Design Goals

 - Easy to handle for small devices

-Another important design goal of RION is performance.
+Performance is an important design goal for RION.
 When we were anyways reinventing a data format, why not try to make it as fast as possible?
 We have tried that with RION, and our initial measurements look promising.

-We have implemented a toolkit for working IAP called IAP Tools.
-This will be open sourced when it is more feature complete.
-Our current performance measurements are based on the performance of IAP Tools.
+We have implemented a toolkit for working with RION called RION Ops for Java.
+This toolkit is available as open source.
+Our current performance measurements are based on the performance of RION Ops.
 To compare RION performance to JSON we have used the Jackson JSON parser which is one of the fastest JSON parsers out there.

 Being a binary format RION is naturally faster to read and write than textual formats.
 Booleans, integers, floating points and binary data is faster to read and write from a binary form than a textual form.
 We have seen performance improvements of up to 1000% (x 10) compared to reading and writing the same Java objects from / to JSON with Jackson.
 On average though, expect a speed increase somewhere between 50 to 200%.